chourouk-sun/NetFlix-EDA-data-science/README.md

 ![TV Shows vs Movies](10genres.png)

+We can observe that International Movies rank at the top, with over 2,500 titles, closely followed by Dramas, which also have around 2,500 titles.
+This suggests that during this period, there may have been a trend or growing interest in content that explores different cultures and storytelling styles from around the world.

+Comedies and International TV Shows have nearly the same number of titles, with comedies slightly ahead.
+This could indicate that audiences are drawn to light-hearted content, possibly as a way to cope with the pressures of everyday life and work.

+Documentaries, Action, and Adventure genres share similar counts, showing a balanced interest in informative and high-energy entertainment.

+Similarly, TV Dramas and Independent Movies have roughly the same number of titles, suggesting steady production and interest in more serious or artistic content.

+At the bottom of the list, we find Children & Family Movies and Romantic Movies, indicating that these genres are less represented in the dataset, possibly reflecting lower production or niche audiences on Netflix.
-"The most popular genres on Netflix are International Movies, Dramas, and Comedies."
+ * The most popular genres on Netflix are International Movies, Dramas, and Comedies.

-"Netflix focuses heavily on drama and comedy, which appeals to a broad audience."
+ * Netflix focuses heavily on drama and comedy, which appeals to a broad audience.

-"There is also strong representation of children’s and documentary content."

 #
 #